nexusformat/definitions/manual/source/north-structure.rst

         general that all possible nuclids be they observationally stable or radioactive can be considered.

-    :ref:`NXapm_spatial_filter`:
+A detailed inspection of spatial and other type of filters used in atom probe microscopy data analysis revealed that it is better to define atom probe agnostic, i.e. more general filters:

+    :ref:`NXspatial_filter`:
         A proposal how a point cloud can be spatial filtered in a very specific, flexible, yet general manner.
 This base class takes advantage of :ref:`NXcg_ellipsoid_set`, :ref:`NXcg_cylinder_set`, and :ref:`NXcg_hexahedron_set`
         to cater for all of the most commonly used geometric primitives in atom probe.

-    :ref:`NXapm_evaporation_id_filter`:
-        A proposal to describe how ions are filtered based on their evaporation sequence ID.

-    :ref:`NXapm_iontype_filter`:
-        A proposal to describe how ions are filtered based on their ion type (ion species).

-    :ref:`NXapm_hitmultiplicity_filter`:
+    :ref:`NXsubsampling_filter`:
+        A proposal for a filter that can also be used for specifying how entries like ions can be filtered via sub-sampling.

+    :ref:`NXmatch_filter`:
-        A proposal to describe how ions are filtered based on their hit multiplicity.
+        A proposal for a filter that can also be used for specifying how entries like ions can be filtered based on their type (ion species) or hit multiplicity.

 In summary, we report with this proposal our experience made in an experimental project that is about using NeXus for standardizing a certain scientific software.